 We are using the Office of Continuing Education at NCSU to process our registrations.

-Masks are required in all indoor spaces at the CVM, unless actively eating or drinking.
+Masks are recommended in all indoor spaces at the CVM, unless actively eating or drinking.
 Outdoor seating for lunch is available outside the cafeteria and the two commons areas.